Abhigna0805/Perf_Tool-Webiste_Django/README.md

 > Dynamic pages are created by implementing Python functions in views.py and passing variables.

->  Frontend and backend are integrated using JavaScript for functionalities such as onclick and scrollintoview.Inspired from Minty them from https://bootswatch.com/minty/
+>  Frontend and backend are integrated using JavaScript for functionalities such as onclick and scrollintoview.

 References: